 As a society, we are working harder and putting in longer hours to get ahead.
 Unfortunately, the cost is our time, and it can lead to impulsive purchases you didn’t really need or plan for.

 Always consider your time and what the best use of your time really is.
 As the saying goes, time is money.
 While trying to eliminate your debt, look for ways to save on your household expenses.

 Also, look for opportunities to save time to free you up to work overtime if it’s available to you.
-For example, having your dry cleaning picked up and delivered will save you time and if there is no additional cost, it’s a no-brainer.
+For example, having your dry cleaning picked up and delivered will save you time.
 The same is true for grocery delivery, cleaning services, and so on.
 Time is money, so start considering what your time is really worth to you.

-You should annually review your insurances, credit cards and any loans you have such as a mortgage.
+Next, you should annually review your insurances, credit cards, and any loans you have such as a mortgage.
 There may be better options available to you to refinance.
 Even if there isn’t a better deal, by reviewing your finances you’ll become more aware of your financial position and likely to make better financial decisions.
 One of the top money lessons is to always know your financial standing.

-It may also be worthwhile reviewing your Superfunds from time to time to ensure they are performing well for your goals.
+It may also be worthwhile reviewing your super fund from time to time to ensure they are performing well for your goals.
 Reviewing your budget on a regular basis will set you on the right path to financial freedom.
 These things are never one-and-done, and they need to be monitored regularly.
 While it can be intimidating to start, you’ll soon grow comfortable with checking your account information.

 5. Set Your Savings to Autopilot

 Why work harder when you can work smarter?
 By the time you’re 30, you should learn this important money lesson.
-Did you know you don’t have to actively think about saving money if you set it to autopilot.
+Did you know you don’t have to actively think about saving money if you set it to autopilot?
 What does this mean?
 There are so many tools and apps that help you put money aside for a rainy day, emergency fund, or even retirement.

 6. Don’t Regret Past Financial Mistakes